Preventing Muscle Loss with Nutrition and Proper Exercise

 Okay.
 There are two types of traditional resistance training exercise contractions — concentric and eccentric.

-Concentric occurs as the muscle is shortening, usually as you lift the resistance; ie, curling a dumbbell toward your chest with your arms.
-Eccentric occurs as the muscle is lengthening, usually as you lower the resistance; ie, lowering the dumbbell away from your chest with your arms.
+A concentric contraction occurs as the muscle is shortening, usually as you lift the resistance, ie, curling a dumbbell toward your chest with your arms.
+An eccentric contraction occurs as the muscle is lengthening, usually, as you lower the resistance, ie, lowering the dumbbell away from your chest with your arms.

 Traditional exercise, by the way, typically only activates one muscle fiber.
 This is why you can perform so many reps or can work out for 30-60 minutes at a time.
 But this is not effective for preventing muscle loss, significantly building muscle, lowering setpoint weight, or improving health.

 Many studies show eccentric exercise to be superior to traditional exercise at lowering setpoint weight and building lean muscle mass.
 Eccentric exercise has been shown in various studies to increase levels of growth hormones and testosterone, both of which improve muscle tone and development and increase muscle strength.

 You can make any exercise an eccentric one by concentrating on the lowering part of the movement.
 If you’re performing a squat, for instance, slowly squat for a count of 10.
 Repeat 6 times.
 If you’re performing a push-up, begin in a plank position with the body parallel to the floor.
 Keeping your body straight throughout the entire movement, begin slowly lowering yourself until your chest grazes the floor.
 (It is okay to work up to this level.)
 Lower your knees to the floor and return to the starting position.